-“Don’t eat sweets, or your teeth will all rot out” is a phrase you likely heard as a child.
+“Eating sweets will rot your teeth” is a phrase you likely heard as a child.
 If you’re a parent, you may have even said it.
-In reality, the damage that eating too much sugar can do to teeth should make everyone listen to that sage advice.
+In reality, the damage that too much sugar can do to teeth should make everyone listen to that sage advice.

 What Does Sugar Do To Teeth?

-Did you know your mouth is full of bacteria?
-It’s true.
+Did you know your mouth is full of germs?
 Some are good for the inside of your mouth.
-Others.
-Not so much.
-The harmful bacteria feed on the sugar and carbohydrates, also known as starches, that you eat, and together, they create acids that can turn into bacterial infections.
-Bacterial infections can do two things.
-First, they can destroy the enamel (shiny outer layer of your tooth).
-Next, if left untreated, those bacterial infections will turn into cavities.
+Others... not so much.
+The harmful germs feed on the sugar and carbohydrates, also known as starches, that you eat; together, they create acids and trigger germs that can break down your teeth.
+This type of condition can do two things.
+First, it can destroy the enamel (shiny outer layer of your tooth).
+Next, if left untreated, the condition will turn into cavities.
 They go into the deeper layers of your tooth, creating a hole, causing pain and possible tooth loss.

-Ultimately, be mindful of your sugar intake, and teach your kids to be as well.
-When you eat sugar, brush afterward with fluoride toothpaste, and make sure you also eat the healthy foods that strengthen your teeth.
-Keep up with your regular dental visits for good measure.
+Ultimately, be mindful to limit your sugar intake, and teach your children to do the same.
+When you eat sugar, brush afterward with fluoride toothpaste, and make sure you also eat healthy foods that strengthen your teeth.
+Keep up with your regular dental appointments for good measure.
 Then, you can enjoy your sweet life, only with fewer cavities.